Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider a model where the amplitude of a cosine function is modulated by an exponential decay.
 The

-Comparing Sinusoidal Function Models
+Comparing Sinusoidal Functions

 Daily Temperature Fluctuations